-The legality of the common stock offered by this prospectus supplement and the accompanying prospectus will be passed upon for us by Clifford Chance US LLP, New York, New York.
-Certain legal matters will be passed upon for the underwriter by Skadden, Arps, Slate, Meagher & Flom LLP, New York.
+The legality of the Series I Preferred Stock offered by this prospectus supplement and the accompanying prospectus will be passed upon for us by Clifford Chance US LLP, New York, New York.
+Certain legal matters will be passed upon for the underwriters by Skadden, Arps, Slate, Meagher & Flom LLP, New York, New York.
 Clifford Chance US LLP will rely upon the opinion of Venable LLP with respect to certain matters of Maryland law.
 Skadden, Arps, Slate, Meagher & Flom LLP provides legal services to us from time to time.